March 18, 2025

 “Down by the Riverside" is an African American spiritual with roots dating back before the Civil War.
 The antebellum origin makes the “ain’t gon study war no more” declaration particularly metaphorical while signifying a profound clarity of goodness and mercy.

-Watch Sister Rosetta Tharpe sing the anthem with a choir here.
+Sister Rosetta Tharpe sings “Down by the Riverside” here.

 Ain’t gonna study war no more, no more